Douglas-Kiprop/Omnichain-Synapse/.trae/rules/tasks-list.md

 5.  **Continuous Testing (Phase 7):**
     *   Integrate unit and integration tests from the very beginning.
 Don't wait until the end.
 This will catch issues early and ensure stability.

+    Phase,Goal
+Phase 1: Spoon-Core Injection,Update the POST /chat handler in spoon-core to extract the user's Privy Token and inject it into the tool execution context.
+Phase 2: Synapse-API Gateway,"Create a dedicated ""Privy-Authenticated"" endpoint in synapse-api/strategy/router.py that accepts the Privy Token and performs the necessary conversion/user lookup."
+Phase 3: Tool Update,Update premium_strategy_builder.py to retrieve the Privy Token from the context and send it to the new Synapse API endpoint.